 #22 Sit in Tranquility at Chiesa di San Francesco

-The San Francesco Church is not one of the major Lucca tourist attractions, but it is a fabulous place to visit for travelers who like to get off the beaten path.
+The San Francesco Church is not one of the major Lucca tourist attractions, but it is a fabulous place to visit for those who like to get off the beaten path.

-Chiesa di San Francesco dates to the year 1430 and features a façade of white and gray limestone bands.
+It dates to the year 1430 and features a façade of white and gray limestone bands.
 The interior consists of a single nave with a high, wooden trussed ceiling.
-Paintings and frescoes decorate the church – and an organ sits behind the altar.
+Paintings and frescoes decorate the walls and an organ sits behind the altar.

 For a true moment of tranquility, step inside the adjoining cloisters.
-The space is one of the most serene places in the city of Lucca, Italy.
+The space is one of the most serene places in the city of Lucca.

 #23 Wander the Gardens at Villa Bottini

-#24 Experience an Oasis at the Botanical Garden
+#24 Experience an Oasis at the Lucca Botanic Garden

 More Things To Do in Lucca, Italy

-We have outlined our top picks for the best things to do in Lucca, Tuscany – but there are a few more attractions worth mentioning.
+We have outlined our top picks for 1 day in Lucca – but there are a few more attractions worth mentioning if you’re staying longer or have other interests.

 Watch a Performance at Teatro del Giglio